loneicewolf/ReverseEngineering/SampleFiles/basic.md

 pros cons of different solutions?(don't only try 1 that works; try many; like 3) (3 different that is)

-make any change to the solution, and note it down, as wel las the reason behind that change/tweak.
+make any change to the solution, and note it down, as well as the reason behind that change/tweak.

 ### 📗 as I will surely get this question: